hackingmaterials/atomate/docs/installation.rst

 .. warning::

-    You should make random passwords that are unique only to these databases because they will be **stored in plain text**!
+    **Passwords will be stored in plain text!** You should make random passwords that are unique only to these databases.

 .. _MongoDB: https://docs.mongodb.com/manual/